chrysaliswoon/httpserver-assessment/README.md

 ### HTTP Server

+- ServerSocket makes the server application "listen" for client requests on a specific port on the machine this code is running on
 ```java
     ServerSocket server = new ServerSocket(PORT);
 ```

-- ServerSocket makes the server application "listen" for client requests on a specific port on the machine this code is running on
+- Server goes into a permanent loop, waitinf for (and servicing) client requests
 ```java
     while (true) {
         .